 And it worked!
 We won 37-13 in one of the biggest upsets in NFL history, and I threw 4 touchdown passes and ran for a 5th.
 Scrambling was born.

 That same attitude is essential as an entrepreneur.
 You come up with a plan, but no matter how much time you spend preparing, there’s a good chance something will happen that you weren’t prepared for.
 The play starts to break down.
-When a product doesn’t sell like you expected, a marketing campaign flops, a new competitor moves into your market, you have to do something.
+When disaster strikes, or when a product doesn’t sell like you expected, a marketing campaign flops, or a new competitor moves into your market, you have to do something.
 I still scramble.
 I look for a way to get closer to my goal and find something that works.
 If one thing isn’t working, then change it.
 Stay focused at all times on what’s going on and keep moving.
 Never stand still and let the defense knock you down.